JK Insurance Brokers

 Shareholder Protection

-Ensure surviving shareholders can buy out a deceased or critically ill shareholder.
+Ensure surviving shareholders can buy out a deceased or critically ill shareholder — and keep control of the business.

 What is Shareholder Protection?